annecleroux/annecleroux/README.md

 - Anne Cléroux
-- Currently studying physics at Université de Montréal
+- Almost done with a degree in Computer Science and Physics from Université de Montréal
-- Interested in astrophysics, particle physics and pure mathematics
-- Relatively new to programming
+- Java, C, Python, LaTeX
-- To reach me: anne.cleroux@umontreal.ca
+- To reach me: anne.cleroux@gmail.ca

 <!---
 annecleroux/annecleroux is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.